-- a.
-The employee is authorized at least ten (10) workdays in advance by the employee's supervisor to take the examination; - b.
-The employee has a valid, current medical certification acceptable to DMV; - c.
-The employee successfully passes the required examination and is issued the license and appropriate endorsement(s). - Employees applying for renewal or reinstatement of a license due to an illegal violation will not be reimbursed for any costs associated with obtaining a license as required by DMV. - The State will not pay any additional cost incurred as a result of an employee's failure to pass the written and/or performance test within the opportunities allowed by the original application fee. - 4.
+- The State will not pay any additional cost incurred as a result of an employee's failure to pass the written and/or performance test within the opportunities allowed by the original application fee. - 4.
 Reimbursement for commercial driver's license fees will be for that portion of the commercial driver's license fee (including the cost of endorsement(s) required by the appointing power) which exceeds the cost of the regular noncommercial Class C driver's license, provided the employee applies for the required license and any required endorsement(s) simultaneously.
-If an employee fails to take all required extras simultaneously, reimbursement will not exceed the cost that would have been incurred had the tests been taken simultaneously.

-- D. Release Time for Class A and/or Class B Commercial Driver's License and Medical Examination - Upon ten (10) workdays advance notice to the department head or designee, the department shall provide reasonable time off without loss of compensation for a permanent employee required to take the Class A and/or B commercial driver's license examination and related medical examination(s), provided: - a.
+If an employee fails to take all required extras simultaneously, reimbursement will not exceed the cost that would have been incurred had the tests been taken simultaneously. - D. Release Time for Class A and/or Class B Commercial Driver's License and Medical Examination - 1.
+Upon ten (10) workdays advance notice to the department head or designee, the department shall provide reasonable time off without loss of compensation for a permanent employee required to take the Class A and/or B commercial driver's license examination and related medical examination(s), provided: - a.
 The examination is scheduled during the employee's scheduled work hours; and - b.
-The examination does not interfere with the operational needs of the department. - If the employee's examination is rescheduled by the examining physician or by DMV, the employee shall be granted reasonable release time for the subsequent date, in accordance with the requirements specified above. - 3.
+The examination does not interfere with the operational needs of the department. - 2.
+If the employee's examination is rescheduled by the examining physician or by DMV, the employee shall be granted reasonable release time for the subsequent date, in accordance with the requirements specified above. - 3.
 Upon ten (10) workdays advance notice the department will allow the employee to use a State owned or leased vehicle or equipment appropriate for the Class A and/or Class B commercial driver's license examination.
 It is understood by the parties that use of the equipment or vehicle may be delayed for operational reasons.